 Immediately upon completion of the requirements for the master's degree, a student should file a D-1: Qualifying Exam Results and Doctoral Committee Approval form.
 This form notifies the Graduate School of the student's presence in a doctoral program.
-This form should be submitted to the DGS by the end of the first semester and no later than the end of the second semester of doctoral study.
+This form should be submitted to the DGS and Doctoral Committee by the end of the first semester and no later than the end of the second semester of doctoral study.
+Please keep in mind that despite the title of the D-1 form, there is no qualifying exam.